visgl/luma.gl/README.md

 ## Overview

-luma.gl's primary focus is to provide a set of efficient and easy-to-use WebGL building blocks enabling high-performance browser-based data visualizations.
+luma.gl's provides efficient and easy-to-use WebGL2-based building blocks enabling high-performance GPU-based data visualizations and computations on your browser.

 See
 [**Examples**](http://uber.github.io/luma.gl/) and